How to transfer files using SSH

 Filezilla has more features compared to WinSCP however WinSCP has a more simpler user interface.

-Like WinSCP, Filezilla offer an option to bookmark remote connections.
-Filezilla is free and opensource but does offer paid subscription for the pro version.
+Like WinSCP, Filezilla offers an option to bookmark remote connections.
+Filezilla is free and open source but does offer a paid subscription for the pro version.

 Filezilla supports MacOS, Windows and Linux.